CynthiaF77/docs.neatline.org/installing-neatline.md

     * [Installing Neatline](#installing-nl)
         + [NEW for Neatline 2.5.2](#new-for-neatline-252)
         + [Configuring the Neatline Plugin (for version 2.5.2)](#configuring-nlplugin)
-  - For projects that need to incorporate custom imagery, a third piece of software called [Geoserver][geoserver] is necessary.
+  - For projects that incorporate custom imagery, a third piece of software called [Geoserver][geoserver] is necessary.
     * [Installing Geoserver](#installing-geoserver)

 ## Before you start